Cub Scout Camping - Camp DuPortail

 2016 Nationally Accredited Boy Scouts of America Camp

-We are currently in operation for the 2016 summer camp season.
+We are currently preparing for the 2017 summer camp season.
 Cub Scouts and Webelos will have lots of opportunities to enjoy the great outdoors at Hawk Mountain Scout Reservation.
 Siblings are welcome to attend age-appropriate trails.

 The home base for our Cub Scouts is Camp DuPortail.
-The theme is CSI: Cub Scout Investigators.
+The theme is "Knights of the Periodic Table".
 The camp offers four weeks of a five-day camp program at HMSR.
 Beginning their day at 8:50 AM, the Scouts work on their Lion, Tiger, Wolf, and Bear advancements.
 The day also offers swimming at the Marlin Miller Jr. Swimming Pool, a round at the archery or BB range, craft instruction at the Hofmann Cub Activity Building, and more!
 A full service Hawk Mountain Outfitters (trading post) and health lodge are located in the camp.
-The satellite Day Camp location for our Cub Scouts is the Daniel Boone Homestead.
+Camp DuPortail will also be hosting Twilight Camp this year!
+Dates coming soon!

 Webelos Resident Camp takes place in Camp Meade after the close of the Boy Scout camp season.
 Two sessions of a four-day, three-night camp give our Webelos an opportunity to experience the Scout camp with a special program designed to provide them with adventurous opportunities.
-Refer to details below and the 2016 Cub Camping Leader Guide for information regarding all of our programs.
+Refer to details below and the 2017 Cub Camping Leader Guide (coming soon!) for information regarding all of our programs.

 A bit of history on the naming of Camp DuPortail